ostrovok-hackathon-2024/go-goal-track-2-public/go/api.README.md

 - Model directories
 - Default categories
 - TF-IDF data file location

+**Note!
+Order of categories in config will be used as output order!**

 Ensure that the configuration file and all necessary model files are properly set up before running the API.